jondkelley/eco_aprs_weather/README.md

 The biggest strength of this software is ability to send of weather packets with zero internet access.
 Chances are it ends up on the internet from a local I-GATE in your area anyway.
 This software gets data directly from your weather station over a LAN.

-A lot of other APRS weather software collectors seem to require polling weather data from an online API like weather underground, but if your internet is offline your weather data has no chance of being reported to anyone.
+A lot of other APRS weather software collectors seem to require polling weather data from an online API like weather underground, but if your weather station loses internet your weather data has no chance of being reported.
 This projects goal is to require as little internet infrastructure as possible to function.

 If you want a project you can do in a weekend with full weather on APRS try the ~$120 [ECOWITT Weather Stations](https://amzn.to/3CItgFH) gateway and this software can bridge the gap.
 This was compelling to me because it can run on a Raspberry Pi, minimal power, and the weather station gateway itself only needs USB power.
 HAM radio operators got this.
 The outdoor [Solar Powered Anemometer](https://amzn.to/3Cz1Fqh) and [Self-Emptying Rain Gauge](https://amzn.to/3RfKbmP) use AA batteries.